defenseunicorns/maru-runner/README.md

 #### Command Line Flags

+> [!NOTE]
+> The `--with` command line flag is experimental and likely to change as part of a comprehensive overhaul of the inputs/variables design.

 When creating a task with `inputs` you can also use the `--with` command line flag.
 Given the `length-of-inputs` task documented above, you can also run:

 ```shell